elimuinformatics/charts-on-fhir/README.md

 1. Run `npm run watch ngx-charts-on-fhir` to build the library and watch for changes.
 2. Run `npm start showcase` to start the local development server for the showcase app.
 2. Run `npm start cardiovascular-health` to start the local development server for the cardiovascular-health app.
+2. Run `npm start cardiovascular-patient-app` to start the local development server for the cardiovascular-patient-app.
 3. Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Logica Open FHIR Server